scipy-india/scipy-india.github.io/about.md

 - Encouraging and empowering researchers from the Indian subcontinent to use and create high-quality scientific software in their research workflows.
 - Encouraging contributions and collaborations among Indian researchers and developers in the world of free and open source software, and building a strong network of professionals and enthusiasts in the field of scientific computing in India
-- Organising workshops, conferences and sprints, and engaging in outreach activities to facilitate knowledge sharing and skill development in scientific computing
+- Organising workshops, conferences and sprints, and engaging in outreach activities to facilitate knowledge sharing among researchers and software developers, and familiarise researchers with the best practices in software engineering-- to write and share good quality research code with the global research and open-source community.
 - Advocating for access to open science, open code, open data and open education practices in India
 - and more!